The Dragonflies and Damselflies of North Carolina

 Coastal Plain Herbaceous Ponds and Sloughs

 This is likely the rarest damselfly in NC, if it still exists.
 The last observation was May 1997, thus giving hope that it still occurs around White Lake.
 Mark Shields kayaked completely around White Lake on 11 May 2017 specifically searching for this species, but he found none.
-Thus, it may well be gone from the lake, though perhaps other surveys a week or two earlier or later than 11 May might still be warranted.
+Several others have also searched the shore of this now-heavily developed lake and have not found it, though it is not certain if these surveys were done into June or July.

-Other bay lakes in Bladen County have been well-worked over the past few decades -- Jones, Baytree, Singletary, etc.; yet, there are no records for them, the reason a few biologists wonder why a northern species would be disjunct far to the south at only White Lake, and not at other similar lakes.
+Other bay lakes in Bladen County have been well-worked over the past few decades -- Jones, Baytree, Singletary, etc.; yet, there are no records of Little Bluet for them, the reason a few biologists wonder why a northern species would be disjunct far to the south at only White Lake, and not at other similar lakes.
 Therefore, in Fall 2014 the NC Natural Heritage Program created a new Watch List category: Watch Category 6, which includes species known to occur in North Carolina which current data suggest are likely not native to North Carolina but whose native occurrence is plausible.
+The current State Rank is now SU (Status Undetermined) -- more of a rank that says it is not clear if any remain in the state, and the Watch List Category 6 status indicates its uncertainty of being native to NC.
 A small population was recently (2011) found in southern NJ, though the gap in the range to Bladen County, NC, is still nearly 400 miles.

 ] [Date Spread: